David K. Colapinto

-David Keith Colapinto (born December 4, 1958 in Springfield, Massachusetts) is an attorney for Kohn, Kohn & Colapinto, a Washington, D.C., USA, law firm specializing in employment law.
+David Keith Colapinto (born December 4, 1958, in Springfield, Massachusetts) is an attorney for Kohn, Kohn & Colapinto, a Washington, D.C., US, law firm specializing in employment law.

 He received his J.D. degree from Antioch School of Law (Class of 1987) after graduating from Boston University with a B.A. in history.

 While at Boston University, he was an investigative reporter for the b.u. exposure, a student-run independent newspaper dedicated to exposing financial and ethical irregularities of the administration of B.U.
 President John Silber.

 Colapinto was successful in the first case in which a "hostile work environment" was found to exist for a whistleblower who worked at a nuclear power plant.
 He also helped obtain whistleblower protection for Federal Bureau of Investigation employees and helped force the F.B.I. crime lab to obtain accreditation, the latter development involving him in the O. J. Simpson Trial.
 As co-counsel to Dr. Frederic Whitehurst, Colapinto was behind the lawsuit that forced the Department of Justice to implement regulations protecting F.B.I. employee whistleblowers.
 He also served as counsel in the law firm's successful defense of Linda Tripp in her Privacy Act lawsuit against the Departments of Justice and Defense and in defending Marita Murphy in her lawsuit Murphy v.
 IRS.